These are the Columbia neighborhoods that make my phone ring and email ding....

 10. Gregg Park - This may be because it is relatively small, or maybe the price point.
 Great Columbia neighborhood, though.

-9. Lake Katherine - Folks that want to be here, REALLY want to be here.
+9. Lake Katherine - Folks that want to be here,

 8. Forest Lake - I can't tell why my clients don't ask me about Forest Lake.
 Maybe they get lost on the winding roads in here.